isomerpages/moe-yishunsec/_instructional-programme/Mathematics.md

 ---
 ### Department Goal(s)

-To develop students’ numeracy skills through logical reasoning, communicating and applications of concepts in the real life and to achieve our department vision of every student will excel and appreciate Mathematics.
+To develop students’ numeracy skills through logical reasoning, communicating and applications of concepts in the real life and to achieve our department vision of every **student will excel and appreciate Mathematics.**

-### Key Programmes
+### Department Key Programmes

-* Teachers explored innovative ways to make learning of math meaningful.
-They have provided varied learning experiences using games and thinking tools in SLS lessons to check students’ learning and give timely feedback.
-* Math activities designed by the teachers for all Sec 1 to 3 students to learn concepts outside the classroom across the year.
-These include hands-on activities of geometric shapes, measurement of the length of their hands and feet to learn ratio.
-Students investigate concepts using freeware Geogebra, they were excited to share their findings together with their peers.
-* <b>All Singapore Secondary Mathematics Competition for Normal Course Students 2022:</b><br>
-To stimulate greater interest and enrich students’ knowledge in Mathematics for students in Normal Academic and Normal Technical.
+* To provide various platform and opportunities for students to develop the love for Mathematics, authentic learning experiences and games are introduced at the lower secondary level.
+* Interdisciplinary projects are introduced to help students related to the learning of Mathematics alongside other subjects.
+* Educational platform such as Geogebra and Desmos are infused in the curriculum to help students with visualisation of geometrical properties.

+### External Collaboration and Partnership

+* **Coding Programme and National Digital Explorer (NDE):** <br> Selected from Sec 1 to 3 students took part in 10-hour coding programme and Sec 2 G3 math students took part in NDE to learn and certify in LSCEP through flipped learning approach at their own phase.

-* <b>Singapore and Asian School Math Olympiad (SASMO) 2022: </b><br>Our teachers trained students from Sec 1E, 2E and 3E.
+* **Singapore and Asian School Math Olympiad (SASMO):** <br>
+Our teachers trained students from Sec 1E, 2E and 3E.
 The competition allowed them to learn independently and stretch their thinking skills in non-routine questions.
-We have clinched 1 Silver and 6 Bronze Awards and 3 Honorable Mention.
+We have clinched 1 Gold, 7 Bronze Awards and 7 Honorable Mention.

+* **Math Challenge at Ngee Ann Polytechnic** aims to relate Mathematics and engineering to real life situation via exciting games, as well as promote teamwork and quick-thinking for the students.

+* **Mathemagics by Dr Arthur Benjamin** aims to arouse students’ interest in mathematics and to develop mathematical reasoning, logical, creative, and critical thinking.
+Students enjoyed his sharing and his secrets for performing rapid mental calculations.

+* **NIE Mathematics Challenge for Sec 1:**  This is online Math quiz that is closely aligned to the current secondary Mathematics syllabus.
+We have achieved 5 distinction awardees.

+* **All Singapore Secondary Mathematics Competition For Normal Course Students:** To stimulate greater interest and enrich students’ knowledge in Mathematics for Sec 2 and Sec 3 students in Normal Academic and Normal Technical.
+Our students proudly clinched the 8th and 14th position for <u>**Individual Award and 4th position in Team Award**.</u>

 ### Highlights / Achievements

-• <b>All Singapore Secondary Mathematics Competition for Normal Course Students 2022. </b> Our Sec 1 Normal Academic and Normal Technical students won the Top five in the Individual Category and top five in Team Category.
+* All Singapore Secondary Mathematics Competition for Normal Course Students Awardees (2023)

 <style>
 table {